Introduction

 Social Networking with Minors

-Make everyone aware of the Children’s Online Privacy Protection Act, which is federal legislation that oversees how websites interact with children under age 13.
+Make all Church personnel aware of the Children’s Online Privacy Protection Act, which is federal legislation that oversees how websites interact with children under age 13, and any comparable state law.

 Personal Sites